kalliduz/StegoUCT/README.md

 ------------

 UCT stands for "Upper Confidence Tree".
-It defines a balance between recursive minimax strategy and montecarlo winratio refinement.
+It defines a tree using the balance between recursive minimax strategy and montecarlo winratio refinement.
 It is represented by the following formula:

 **(wi/ni) + c*sqrt(ln(Ni)/ni)**